 Old Bridge’s Top Activities & Attractions

 Are you a new resident of Old Bridge, NJ looking for something to do in town?
-Old Bridge is home to a number of interesting attractions, including multiple state parks.
+Located in Middlesex County, Old Bridge is home to a number of interesting attractions, including multiple state parks.
 If you want an in-depth look at the different activities and attractions that Old Bridge Township has to offer, please continue reading.

 The Local Parks